StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### Installing the Microsoft Visual C++ Redistributable Package

 I doubt you need to do this since you likely already have it installed.
 The package is required for MO2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Download the x64 version under "Visual Studio 2015, 2017, and 2019".
+Download the x64 version under `Visual Studio 2015, 2017, and 2019`.
 Here is a [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 # Steam Config

 ### Reinstallation

 The reinstallation also serves the purpose of relocating the game files to a better directory.
-Using UAC-protected folders for the game or any modding tools has a risk of causing issues down the line.
+Using `UAC-protected folders` for the game or any modding tools has a risk of causing issues down the line.
 It is best to avoid those folders to begin with.
 Most Wabbajack list authors, myself included, will not provide support for people who disregard this warning and use UAC-protected folders anyway.
 Note that this does not include the `Steam client`.
 Additionally, Fallout: New Vegas and Mod Organizer 2 should be installed on the same hard drive.
 Ideally, that hard drive would be an SSD to reduce loading times and eliminate stuttering.

 ### Steam Library

 In order to prevent some confusion, I will refer to the Library in Steam as the `Game Library`.
 It is the second of four items in the top menu in the Steam client and contains a list of all your games.
-A Steam Library, on the other hand, is a folder on your hard drive into which Steam games are installed.
-Since we do not want to have files inside a UAC-protected folder, we should not install Fallout: New Vegas in the default directory.
+A `Steam Library`, on the other hand, is a folder on your hard drive into which Steam games are installed.
+Since we do not want to have files inside a `UAC-protected folder`, we should not install Fallout: New Vegas in the default directory.
 A new `Steam Library` is required.

 ### Setting the Game language to English